-After Lila lands a bullseye, Clint goes to retrieve the arrow...
-But when he turns around, she is nowhere to be found.
-He doesn't recognize the telltale ashy residue... and because he's looking for her, he doesn't see it happen to Laura Cooper and little Nate either.
-He dashes about the field in increasing panic, latest victim of the mad tyrant Thanos, who succeeded in gathering the Infinity Stones and using their immense power to wipe out half of all life on Earth, and throughout the entire universe.
+After Lila lands a bullseye, Clint goes to retrieve the arrow; but when he turns around, she is nowhere to be found.
+He doesn't recognize the telltale ashy residue... and because he's looking for her, he doesn't see Laura, Cooper and little Nate get Reduced to Dust either.
+As the sounds of birds and wildlife are diminished by half, he dashes about the field in increasing panic, the latest victim of the mad tyrant Thanos, who succeeded in gathering the Infinity Stones and using their immense power to wipe out half of all life on Earth, and throughout the entire universe.

 The Marvel Studios logo rolls, but half the heroes in it are missing.